dreemrworld/dashboard-vite-quickstart/README.md

 ## 🎯 Philosophy: Every Great Webapp is a Dashboard

-Modern web applications are fundamentally read/write wrappers of **dashboards**.
+Modern web applications like Youtube, Gmail, ChatGPT, Netflix, etc, are fundamentally **dashboards** that allow read/write of a specialized database/service.
 This template embraces this reality by providing a **dashboard-first** development experience.

 Perfect for building:
 - **Admin panels** and control centers